 Money market accounts can be a good place to save money because the FDIC insurance protects account owners from the loss of deposited funds if the insured bank fails.
-Classified as savings deposit accounts by the Federal Reserve and subject to monthly withdrawal limits, money market accounts are a popular choice for storing money because they offer higher interest rates than traditional savings accounts.
+Classified as savings deposit accounts by the Federal Reserve and subject to monthly withdrawal limits (see note), money market accounts are a popular choice for storing money because they offer higher interest rates than traditional savings accounts.
 This type of account also provides convenient access to funds, similar to a checking account.

 Are money market accounts safe?